 In 2021, backups are part of the necessary tech stack of any business.
-They help preserve data in case of data loss and malware attack, as well as to comply with the laws and regulations.
+They help preserve data in case of data loss and malware attacks, as well as to comply with the laws and regulations.
 These tools must be both cost-effective and simple to use.
-We picked 6 cloud backup solutions for business with the best cost-efficiency ratio.
+In this article, we will focus on 6 cloud backup solutions well-suited for small businesses as well as for enterprises.

 Keep in mind, that you also will need an on-prem backup for your data.
 Apart from that, you have two options: 1) using native Office 365 or G Suite tools, or 2) opting for a professional backup solution.
 In this article, we will tell you about six different tools, both free and paid, that you can use to back up your business data.

 Best Manual and Automated Cloud Backup Solutions for Business

 Office 365 and G Suite provide their users with some free inbuilt tools you can use to manually backup your data, including server backup.
 Some of them may serve well as temporary or one-time backup solutions, especially if you don’t have high volumes of data.
 They can be especially handy if you use them interchangeably.
 However, small businesses with large volumes of data and a need for automated backup and restore capabilities should consider dedicated small business cloud backup solutions.

 However, these tools can’t be called the best cloud backup for business for a few reasons.
 They have other primary functions, and none of them is solely designed to backup and, most importantly, restore your data.
 Also, even considered “free”, they still require additional investments.

 These investments are not obvious, but are necessary to make things work.
 But if you are aware of the overheads and some limitations coming along with using native tools, you can squeeze out of them the bare maximum.